scurest/MelonRipper/README.md

 <a href="https://github.com/scurest/melonDS/releases/tag/MelonRipperBuild">precompiled EXE</a>.
 </td></tr></tbody></table>

-melonDS requires firmware to run games so make sure that's installed.
-Again, see the ReadMe for how that works.

 Okay, so you've got your patched melonDS running now.
 The patch will have added a new hotkey for ripping a frame.
 Go to _Config ‣ Input and hotkeys ‣ Add-ons_